awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/ml-customization.md

 Before you can create a custom component, you must upload the component artifacts to an S3 bucket and use the S3 URIs in your component recipe\.
 For example, to use custom inference code in your inference component, upload the code to an S3 bucket\.
 You can then use the Amazon S3 URI of your inference code as an artifact in your component\.

-For information about uploading content to an S3 bucket, see [Working with Amazon S3 Buckets](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingBucket.html) in the *Amazon Simple Storage Service Developer Guide*\.
+For information about uploading content to an S3 bucket, see [Working with Amazon S3 Buckets](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingBucket.html) in the *Amazon Simple Storage Service User Guide*\.

 **Note**  <a name="s3-artifacts-note"></a>
 <a name="sr-artifacts-req"></a>You must store your artifacts in S3 buckets that are in the same AWS account and AWS Region as the components\.
 To enable AWS IoT Greengrass to access these artifacts, the [Greengrass device role](device-service-role.md) must allow the `s3:GetObject` action\.
 For more information about the device role, see [Authorize core devices to interact with AWS services](device-service-role.md)\.